-In-house teams tend to have legacy thinking and lack all the expertise required to build a lead generation machine.
+In-house teams tend to have legacy thinking and lack all of the expertise required to build a revenue generation machine in 2021.

 Hiring new people takes time, especially these days, and you should take your time.
 This is an important decision.
 Even when you do hire someone, they might have limits to their skills or experiences and need additional resources.